-If your finished item might require to be washed in hot water ( baby bedding/kitchen towels) - pre wash the fabric in hot water to get the maximum shrinkage before you sew it up.
+If your finished item might require to be washed in hot water ( baby bedding/kitchen towels), pre-wash the fabric in hot water to get the maximum shrinkage before you sew it up.

 We've worked and lived with linen for decades, so we've learned many tricks for getting the most out of our linen.
-We've also been asked many questions about preparing your linen for all of your different projects, so we've compiled a more comprehensive set of answers to your common washing questions below:
+We've also been asked many questions about preparing your linen for all of your different projects, so we've compiled a more comprehensive set of answers to your common linen care and washing questions below:

 1. Will the fabric fray in the wash?
 If so, how do I prevent this?

 Some of our linen fabrics are woven a little looser than densely woven cottons or other common fabrics, so they can unravel or fray in the wash, especially in the first prewash.